hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 ## Elevation point data<a name="epd"></a>
 Terrain survey data are mostly delivered in the shape of an x-y-z point dataset.
 LiDAR produces massive point clouds, which quickly overcharge even powerful computers.
-Therefore, LiDAR data may need to be break down to smaller zones of less than approximately 106 points and special LiDAR point-treatment software (e.g., http://lastools.org/) may be helpful in this task.
+Therefore, LiDAR data may need to be break down to smaller zones of less than approximately 106 points and special LiDAR point processing software (e.g., http://lastools.org/) may be helpful in this task.
 The range of possible data products and shape from terrain survey is board and this tutorial exemplary uses a set of x-y-z points stored within a text file.
 Load the points from the provided xyz-points.txt file as follows:

 1. [Download](https://github.com/hydro-informatics/materials-bm/blob/master/points_raw/points.txt) the point file from the repository (if necessary, copy the file contents locally into a text editor and save the file as `points.txt` in a local project directory)
 1. [Download](https://github.com/hydro-informatics/materials-bm/raw/master/breaklines.zip) the zipped breaklines shapefile into the project folder and unpack `breaklines.shp`.